theAK5/Parstep/README.md

 2 \t a2  \
 3 \t a3

-Use the following command to analyse the code:
+Use the following command to analyse the data:

 `python3 Parstepy.py <filename>.txt`